 Future phases of the NCT's digital journey will be transformation focused and will provide opportunities for digital enablement to transform the NCT's stakeholder experience, improve consumer access and enable the adoption of new business models allowing the NCT to grow and add additional value.
-An important caveat is that any such fundamental step-change transformation in the NCT will require approval from key policy-making stakeholders (the dti & other appropriate government departments) as well as changes to the core NCT mandate and founding legislation.
-A number of important principles have informed the development of the NCT Digital Strategy:
+An important caveat is that any such fundamental step-change transformation in the NCT will require approval from key policy-making stakeholders (the dtic & other appropriate government departments) as well as changes to the core NCT mandate and founding legislation.
+Several important principles have informed the development of the NCT Digital Strategy:

-- ➤ NCT will need to stay abreast of ICT developments and their implications for the digital economy.
-This will include engagement with other regulators, domestically and globally, as well as participation in conferences that address consumer-related public policy matters. - ➤ The NCT will increasingly need to work with its broader 'ecosystem' to develop integrated, holistic solutions to address consumer related matters.
+- NCT will need to stay abreast of ICT developments and their implications for the digital economy.
+This will include engagement with other regulators, domestically and globally, as well as participation in conferences that address consumer-related public policy matters. - The NCT will increasingly need to work with its broader 'ecosystem' to develop integrated, holistic solutions to address consumer related matters.
 This will require thought leadership and new forms of collaborative engagement that do not prejudice the NCT's independence as an adjudicative body.
 The NCT recently developed a 'Technology collaboration concept paper' to guide the development of a common digital platform and architecture across consumer protection entities.
-This will streamline application processes and reduce the need for manual data capturing or the repeat capturing of information into the NCT CMS.

-- ➤ NCT will need to adapt to these changes and be a confident, pro-active player informing innovation in policy and practice to ensure that consumers are well protected in a digitally enabled world, to access adjudicative mechanisms for consumer redress and to resolve disputes, both within SA and across borders. - ➤ NCT will need to be more active in informing policy formulation it will need to identify trends and opportunity / white spaces and communicate these through ongoing engagement with stakeholders to ensure the development of sustainable solutions supported or enabled by these trends.
+This will streamline application processes and reduce the need for manual data capturing or the repeat capturing of information into the NCT CMS. - NCT will need to adapt to these changes and be a confident, pro-active player informing innovation in policy and practice to ensure that consumers are well protected in a digitally enabled world, to access adjudicative mechanisms for consumer redress and to resolve disputes, both within SA and across borders. - NCT will need to be more active in informing policy formulation it will need to identify trends and opportunity / white spaces and communicate these through ongoing engagement with stakeholders to ensure the development of sustainable solutions supported or enabled by these trends.
 Analytics and data mining of the NCT database of consumer information will also contribute valuable insights to policy formulation.
-The NCT will need to pro-actively inform and influence policy making in areas such as e-consumer protection, digital security, consumer redress and holistic regulation - The 'legislative lag' will mean the NCT will need to be more pro-active to ensure it has the appropriate legal framework in place for appropriate regulation, enforcement and adjudication. - The 'ever connected' consumer will mean that the NCT should be accessible across multiple devices, applications, channels and platforms, 24/7.
-It will need to be more visible, reaching out to its stakeholders and consumers across social media, providing transparent access to data, safeguarding the security and confidentiality of data and delivering high quality, responsive service. - ➤ Public trust will need to be built through improved access, transparency, high levels of security and integrity, ongoing engagement and the adoption of technologies such as Blockchain that guarantee the credibility / integrity of data. - ➤ There may well be opportunities for the consolidation of and integration of regulators to ensure a more holistic approach to consumer regulation in South Africa.
+The NCT will need to pro-actively inform and influence policy making in areas such as e-consumer protection, digital security, consumer redress and holistic regulation - The 'legislative lag' will mean the NCT will need to be more pro-active to ensure it has the appropriate legal framework in place for appropriate regulation, enforcement and adjudication.

+- Public trust will need to be built through improved access, transparency, high levels of security and integrity, ongoing engagement and the adoption of technologies such as Blockchain that guarantee the credibility / integrity of data. - There may well be opportunities for the consolidation of and integration of regulators to ensure a more holistic approach to consumer regulation in South Africa.
 It is clear that when compared to other regulators around the world the South African regulatory system is fragmented resulting in a number of regulators with overlapping roles, duplicated infrastructures and a lack of the scale required to support infrastructure and capability development investments.
 The NCT will therefore need to consider new business models that may well include consolidation with other regulators and the expansion of its services to ensure that it increases its public value add / ROI in line with its core competencies.
 The 'Twin Peaks' legislation impacting the role of the Financial Sector Conduct Authority (FSCA) going forward will have a significant impact on the potential for regulatory consolidation.